Weiru11/myfinance-project/UserGuide.md

 ### 🚪 Login

 * Visit the login page (`login.php`)
-* Enter any email and password
+* Enter email :example@email.com and password :123456
-* The system accepts any input and grants access
+* The system only accepts this email and password access
 * Once logged in, your session remains active until logout or browser close

 ---